 As a famous sportswear brand slogan goes, the real secret to getting started with contract analysis is to just do it.
 If you already have a formal contract management process in place, make sure it includes this important step, and make sure that you follow through on both post-mortems and periodic analyses (And if you don’t have a formal process in place, what are you waiting for?
 Here are some things to think about to get started.)

-Technology can also fuel better contract analysis.
+Technology like contract management systems can also fuel better contract analysis.
 If you are storing all of your contracts in paper form or on an ad-hoc basis on different servers and drives, it can be difficult to pull the information you need to conduct a thorough analysis.
 A well-organized contract repository that encompasses your full contract portfolio ensures you will have the necessary documents at your fingertips.